fabien-roy/glo-2003-airbnb/CONTRIBUTING.md

 We use trunk based development with `master` as a main branch.
 Every PR adding a feature to the application or solving a bug must be merged into `master`.

 For each issue, there must be at least one PR (more PRs could be added if the issue is reopened).
-This PR must build, pass the CI check and the CD check.
+This PR must build.
 Also, two reviewers must approve the PR before it is merged into `master`.
+Once it is merged, it will have to pass CI and CD check on `master`.

 The one in charge of merging the PR is the one in charge of the associated issue.